-For patients with asthma and other airway diseases, Beaumont Children's Hospital's pediatric pulmonologists teach patients how to use inhalers and nebulizers, review medications and how to use them correctly, and monitor response to treatment.
+For patients with asthma and other airway diseases, Beaumont Children's Hospital's pediatric pulmonologists teach proper use of inhalers and nebulizers, review medications and how to use them correctly, and monitor response to treatment.
 These steps help patients and families become more confident about managing airway conditions.
 The pediatric pulmonologists are also available to answer questions and discuss how well treatment is progressing.

 Beaumont Children's Hospital's pediatric pulmonology program reaches out to the community through the Nationwide Asthma Screening Program, which helps to identify young people who are at risk for or already have asthma.
 Finding asthma early means that it can be managed more effectively.